Table of Contents

 - Chose a faculty member willing to act as research supervisor.

-- Fill out an application for independent study (available in the Departmental office), have the faculty member sign the application, and submit the application to the Departmental office.
-A decision on the application is normally made within one week by the Chair of the Undergraduate Program Committee.
+- Fill out an application for independent study (available in the departmental office), have the faculty member sign the application, and submit the application to the departmental office (S2 236).

 FACULTY RESEARCH INTERESTS